custom-components/pyscript/docs/reference.rst

 If the trigger occurs when the state variable is newly created, ``old_value`` will be ``None``, and if the trigger occurs when a state variable is deleted, ``value`` will be ``None``.

+Additional keyword parameters can be passed to the trigger function by setting the optional ``kwargs`` parameter to a ``dict`` with the keyword/value pairs.

 If your function needs to know any of these values, you can list the keyword arguments you need, with defaults: